GaussianEditor: Editing 3D Gaussians Delicately with Text Instructions: Introduction

-Aiming at editing 3D scenes delicately, we propose to represent the scene with 3D Gaussians, which can be edited with text instructions, and name our method as \name.
-To achieve precise control for editing regions, we divide our method into three main parts.
-The first one is the region of interest (RoI) extraction from the given text instruction.
-The instruction may be complex or indirect while this module helps extract the key words matching the RoI for editing.
-The second part aligns the extracted text RoI to the 3D Gaussian space through the image space, where a grounding segmentation model can be applied.
+Aiming at editing 3D scenes delicately, we propose to represent the scene with 3D Gaussians, which can be edited with text instructions, and name our method as \name. \name is divided into three main parts to achieve precise control for editing regions.
+The first is the region of interest (RoI) extraction from the given text instruction.
+The instruction may be complex or indirect while this module helps extract the keywords matching the RoI for editing.
+The second part aligns the extracted text RoI to the 3D Gaussian space through the image space, where a grounding segmentation module is applied.
 The last part is to edit the original 3D Gaussians delicately with constraints in the obtained 3D Gaussian RoI.
-With the above processes, the region for editing can be precisely localized simply from text instructions, which are used for constraining the 3D Gaussian updating to obtain a delicately edited new 3D scene.
+With the above processes, the region for editing can be precisely localized simply from text instructions, which constrains the 3D Gaussian updating to obtain a delicately edited new 3D scene.
 Besides, we enable interfaces for users to introduce more exact instructions for more delicate editing, \eg Gaussian point selecting and 3D boxes for modifying the editing regions\footnote{These additional instructions are applied to generate the man with two different edited half faces in Fig.~\ref{fig: teaser}.}.

 Our contributions can be summarized as follows. \begin{itemize} \item As far as we know, our \name is one of the first systematic methods to achieve delicate 3D scene editing based on 3D Gaussian splatting. \item A series of techniques are designed and proposed to precisely localize the editing region of interest, which are aligned and applied to 3D Gaussians.
 Though some sub-modules are from existing works, we believe integrating these awesome techniques to work effectively is a valuable topic, which is what we focus on in this paper. \item Our method achieves a series of more delicate editing results compared with the previous representative work Instruct-NeRF2NeRF~\cite{instructnerf2023} with much shorter training time (within 20 minutes \textit{v.s.} 45 minutes -- 2 hours). \end{itemize}